Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Property X

 \item if $A$ is a semigroup which has automatic continuity with respect to a class $\mathcal{C}$ of topological semigroups, then the semigroup $S$ has automatic continuity with respect to $\mathcal{C}$ also. \end{enumerate} \end{theorem}

-To prove \thref{lem-luke-0}, we require the notion of a Borel measurable function between topological spaces.
+To prove \cref{lem-luke-0}, we require the notion of a Borel measurable function between topological spaces.
 Recall that a \textit{$\sigma$-algebra} on a set $X$ is a collection of subsets of $X$ containing $\varnothing$ and which is closed under complements and countable unions (and hence also closed under countable intersections).
 If $X$ is a topological space, then a set $B$ is \textit{Borel} if it belongs to the least $\sigma$-algebra containing the open sets in $X$.
 If $X$ and $Y$ are topological spaces, then $f : X\to Y$ is \textit{Borel measurable} if the pre-image of every Borel set is Borel.
+We require the following propositions which follows from Theorem 9.10, Proposition 11.5, and Corollary 15.2 in~\cite{Kechris1995aa}.